chimenemakah/my-weather-app-project/README.md

 # my-weather-app-project
-A Project that shows you the weather condition of a given location
+A Project that shows you the current weather condition of a given location